 Table 29.
 SA scores for the four urban extension growth options at Paddock Wood including land in east Capel.
-See paragraphs 6.2.39 to 6.2.42 for descriptions.

-See paragraphs 6.2.39 to 6.2.42 for descriptions.
-Sustainabili ty Objective ion Opt ion 2 Commentary Air ? ? ? ? ?
+Opt Sustainability Objective ion Commentary 1 2 3 4 5 Air ? ? ? ? ?
 Air quality is given a mixed score.
 All options pose a high risk to deterioration of local air quality, with impacts worsening as the scale of the development option increases.
 Traffic would increase substantially with all options and improvements to the road network at Colts Hill would be important for Option 2 and critical for Option 4.
 Conversely, active and shared transport options would be given large investments and significant betterment could be seen.
 However, the improvements would always be working within the confines of Paddock Wood town so can never be given the maximum scores.
-Biodiversity 0 / 0/- - 0 / 0/ Generally, biodiversity constraints are limited.
+Biodiversity 0/- 0 / - - 0/ 0/ Generally, biodiversity constraints are limited.
 There is no risk to the Ashdown Forest and there are 5km SSSI risk zones to the south and north east of the town.
 Scores are applied to reflect the scale of development, the slight potential for enhancements in the west (existing fields are very large with intensive arable uses and hedgerows are currently more depleted than those on other sides of PW) and the constraints in the south (LNR, woodland, ponds etc.).
-Business Growth + +/++ + +/++ + Business scores are all positive and vary to reflect the number of new customers that could support existing businesses.
+Business Growth + +/++ + +/ ++ + Business scores are all positive and vary to reflect the number of new customers that could support existing businesses.
 Provision of new business space is likely to be significant.
 However, this is offset by losses to the rural economy from developing upon agricultural fields.
 For this reason, positive scores do not reach the maximum.
-Climate Change - - / - / -/ Climate change scores reflect the increase in energy and fuel demands created by the scale of each new development with consideration of the fact that a master planning approach is more likely to implement adaptation measures and support alternative fuels.
-Deprivation + /++ + / +/++ + /++ +/++ Deprivation scores positively to reflect the substantial regeneration benefit to Paddock Wood town which contains areas of high-income deprivation.
+Climate Change - - / - / - / Climate change scores reflect the increase in energy and fuel demands created by the scale of each new development with consideration of the fact that a master planning approach is more likely to implement adaptation measures and support alternative fuels.
+Deprivation +/++ +/++ + / + + +/++ +/++ Deprivation scores positively to reflect the substantial regeneration benefit to Paddock Wood town which contains areas of high-income deprivation.
 However, maximum scores cannot be applied as the proposals are unlikely to address existing problems of fuel poverty.